- What is the name or description of the product, business service, or political issue that you are trying to persuade your readers to accept?

 - What statistics, testimonials, documented evidence, or other evidence do you have to persuade your readers that what you are promoting is essential and invaluable, and promises to be of worth to them?

 Selling something?
-Offer an incentive in your persuasion letter:
+Offer one of these incentives in your persuasion letter:

 - A time-limited discount